 BCBP/BIOL/CHEM 331 is a requirement for the biochemistry track of the BCBP major, so prospective BCBP majors should not enroll in CHEM/BIOL 330 if they are considering the biochemistry track of the major.

 Requisite: CHEM 231 and BIOL 191; or consent of the instructor.
 (CHEM 231 may be taken either as a prerequisite or as a co-requisite.)
 Limited to 30 students.
 Fall semester.
-Professors O'Hara and Wu Orr.2022-23: Offered in Fall 2022
+Professors O'Hara and Wu Orr.2022-23: Not offered

 The foundations of analytical chemistry are explored and developed in this course.
 These include principles of experimental design, sampling, calibration strategies, standardization, statistics, and the validation of experimental results.
 The course begins with a rapid review of the basic tools necessary for analytical chemistry (significant figures, units, and stoichiometry) and an introduction to the terminology of analytical chemistry.
 It continues with a number of topics important for understanding how analytical methods work: statistical analysis of data, standardization methods and means for calibrating equipment, applications of equilibrium chemistry in analytical chemistry, methods of sample collection, and separation of analytes and the removal of interferents.
 Major methods of analysis, including gravimetry, titrimetry, spectroscopy, and electrochemistry, are covered.
 Appropriate laboratory work will be arranged.
 Three hours of class and three and one-half hours of laboratory per week.